 This is in no way a perfect book, so get yourself acquainted with its main disadvantages before you decide whether to buy it or not:

-- Even though Van K. Tharp does some great job at minimizing the math required to manage your money properly, you still have to understand some basic formulas and be arithmetically literate to work with the given methods.
+- Even though Van K. Tharp does a great job at minimizing the math required to manage your money properly, you still have to understand some basic formulas and be arithmetically literate to work with proposed methods.

 - It is a long and, at times repetitive, read.

-If you have any questions, comments or opinions about Definitive Guide to Position Sizing by Van K. Tharp, please feel free to submit them using the commentary form below.
+If you have any questions, comments, or opinion about the Definitive Guide to Position Sizing by Van K. Tharp, you can discuss this book on our Forex forum.